thomasplantin/sorting-algorithms/README.md

 Thanks to the visualizations, you can tell which sorting algorithms are the most efficient.

-The animations can be found by clicking on the following link: https://hopeful-shaw-50edb7.netlify.com/
+The animations can be found by clicking on the following <a href="https://hopeful-shaw-50edb7.netlify.com/" target="_blank">link</a>.

-<a href="www.google.com" target="_blank">Google</a>